Câble 1

-Câble 1, formerly Cable A and Cable A-Téléval, is a cable car project in Grand Paris, France, connecting the Pointe du Lac station, the terminus of Paris Métro Line 8 in Créteil, to Bois Matar in Villeneuve-Saint-Georges, in Val-de-Marne.
-It will be the first cable car line in the Paris region, and is expected to open on 13 December 2025.
+Câble C1, formerly Cable A and Cable A-Téléval, is a cable car in Grand Paris, France, connecting the Pointe du Lac station, the terminus of Paris Métro Line 8 in Créteil, to Villa Nova in Villeneuve-Saint-Georges.
+It is the first cable car line in the Paris region and the seventh urban cable car in France.
+Operations began on 13 December 2025.
+At 4.5 kilometers long, it is the longest urban cable car line in Europe.